-Fifa U-17 Women’s World Cup: India’s campaign ends after loss to technically superior Morocco
+Fifa U-17 Women’s World Cup: India show fight but technically superior Morocco still prevail

 Morocco came closest to taking the lead in the first half when captain Yasmine Zouhir saw her first-time shot cannon back off the crossbar in the 21st minute.
 That was the closest either side came to taking the lead in the first half.
 India kept their defensive shape forcing Morocco to try their luck from range, without challenging Melody Chanu in goal.

-Morocco’s attacking threat paid off in the second half when they won a penalty in the 51st minute when the ball rolled to Naketa’s forearm off her shoulder.
+Morocco’s attacking threat paid off in the second half when they won a penalty in the 51st minute as the ball rolled to Naketa’s forearm off her shoulder.
 Doha El Madani stepped up to slot the penalty home and score Morocco’s first-ever goal at any edition of the women’s World Cup.

 The North African side doubled their lead eleven minutes later when Melody, who had been solid throughout the match, spilled a low cross which was slammed into goal by Zouhir.
 The Moroccans had their third of the night in 91st minute when Djennah Cherif got to the end of a through ball and neatly slotted it past the onrushing goalkeeper.